antuelle78/vimistifabulous/README.md

 # vimistifabulous

-This is my vim setup on Ubuntu
+# This is my vim setup on Ubuntu.

+To use just copy ".vimrc" file to your home directory and follow the step

+below.

 **Requirement:**